richchapler/AzureSolutionsDocumentation/docs/wip/AI_Vision_Lab/AI_Vision_Lab.md

 Render the Markdown cell.

-Then click + Code and paste the following code into the new cell:
+Then click "+ Code" and paste the following code into the new cell:

 ```python
 import os